ReflectCxx/ReflectionTemplateLibrary-CPP/BenchMarkReport_0.md

 - **No Scaling Penalty**
   The overhead does not grow with function complexity.
-  This indicates that RTL adds only a fixed, predictable cost per call, with no hidden allocations or RTTI-like penalties.
+  This indicates that RTL adds only a fixed, predictable cost per call, with no hidden allocations.

 - **Performance-Culture Friendly**
   This aligns with C++’s ethos: *you only pay a small, predictable cost when you use reflection*.